 Pricing information: https://www.givematcher.com.au/faqs-for-charities

 GiveMatcher has two ways it tries to differentiate itself from the pack – a 0% charge for small charities (assuming you fundraise exclusively with them) and the fact that philanthropists can match donations.
 It hosts events, campaigns and fundraisers, with slick and well-produced fundraising pages where you can have updates and messages from donors.
 The only caveat is their strict criteria – you must be registered with the ACNC to take part.
+Their site has been down for some time now, and they aren’t answering questions, so they may be no longer in operation.

 Cut: Credit card fees only (.99% for Visa and Mastercard and 1.43% for Amex.)
 Direct debit has no fee